HARINIC04/HARINIC04/README.md

 <table>
   <tr>
     <td>
-      I'm a highly motivated aspiring software engineer with a passion for building solutions across the **full-stack, data science, and AI spectrum**.
+      I'm a highly motivated aspiring software engineer with a passion for building solutions across the <strong>full-stack, data science, and AI spectrum</strong>.
 I enjoy translating complex ideas into polished, functional projects and actively use modern tools, including AI assistants, to enhance development efficiency.
       <br><br>
       <b>-  My Passion:</b> I'm passionate about the intersection of artificial intelligence and user-centric design.
 I love the challenge of transforming raw data into intelligent, intuitive applications.
       <br>